MIDS-scaling-up/v3/week10/lab/README.md

 Follow the notebook to create a set of celebrity faces.
 Observe how the Generator and Discriminator neural networks are built.
 Discuss differences between the two neural network designs.

 ![](GAN_neural_networks.png)

+Questions to keep you on track:
+* What is the size of the dataset?
+What are the image dimensions?
+* What is the batch size during training?
+Can you increase it?
+* How are the weights initialized?
+* How are the losses calculated?
+What is the ideal discriminator loss?
+What is the ideal generator loss?
+* What is the intuition for the nz?
+* What would be the 'bag of tricks' approaches that could be used to improve results?